Governor has no authority to seek resignations of VCs, says Kerala CM | Education

 Armed with a recent Supreme Court order quashing appointment of the vice chancellor (VC) of APJ Abdul Kalam Technological University here for being contrary to University Grants Commission regulations, Khan on Sunday sought resignations of VCs of nine varsities in the state.

-The Raj Bhavan said Khan, as Chancellor of universities in the state, also issued directions for the resignations to reach him by 11.30 am on Monday.
+The Raj Bhavan had said that Khan, as Chancellor of universities in the state, also issued directions for the resignations to reach him by 11.30 am on Monday.

+Vijayan said the Governor, who is also the Chancellor, was forgetting the basic principles of rule of law and justice and was showing unnatural haste and misusing the position of chancellor.

+''...the position of chancellor was being misused to exercise a power that does not exist,'' Vijayan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)